-High sensitivity of psychiatric data: mental health data is highly personal [12]; it contains data about patients' trauma experiences, behavior, interpersonal relationships, and even mental states.
-This makes the data very sensitive because disclosing it improperly may affect a patient's privacy and security.
+Mental health data is highly personal; it contains data about patients' trauma experiences, behavior, interpersonal relationships, and even mental states.
+This makes the data very sensitive because disclosure in an improper manner may affect a patient's privacy and security.

-Vulnerability to abuse: psychiatric data, if accessed without authorization, could lead to severe impacts such as social ostracism, discrimination, or even harm to self or others.
+The psychiatric data, if accessed without authorization, could lead to severe impacts such as social ostracism, discrimination, or even harm to self or others.
 For example, disclosures on mental health may affect a person's chances of getting employment, insurance eligibility, or even their relationships.

-Legal and ethical compliance: regulative frameworks, like HIPAA in the United States, raise the bar with strict protection of privacy for health care data, including those on mental health.
-Ethical standards in psychiatry also require that the data not only be correct but also stored in a manner that respects patient confidentiality and protects it legally.
+The regulative frameworks, like HIPAA in the United States, raise the bar with strict protection of privacy for health care data, including those on mental health.
+Ethical standards in psychiatry also require that the data be not only correct but also stored in a manner that respects patient confidentiality and protects it legally.

-Secure data collection and storage: data sensitivity, vulnerability, and other compliances have created the need for secure data storage systems that offer controlled access, immutability, and transparency.
-Blockchain [13-15], combined with access controls and encryption, provides just the right solution.
+Data sensitivity, vulnerability, and other compliances have created the need for secure data storage systems that offer controlled access, immutability, and transparency.
+Blockchain, combined with access controls and encryption, provides just the right solution.
 It provides data privacy on the one hand and enables authorized use to do analytics or even treatment monitoring on the other.

-Access control and traceability: any secure system should log onto those who accessed data so that traceability is enabled only to authorized personnel, leaving clear touch points.
+Any secure system should log onto those who accessed data so that traceability is enabled only to authorized personnel, leaving clear touch points.
 This helps increase accountability, particularly when data is used for research or AI-based analysis.

-3.3 | Implementing LLMs for Data Analysis in Psychiatry
+3.3 | Implementing Large Language Models for Data Analysis in Psychiatry

-With LLMs, the range of psychiatric data analysis is huge, clinical insight is enhanced, and patient care is enhanced [16].
+With LLMs, the range of psychiatric data analysis is huge, clinical insight is enhanced, and patient care is enhanced.
 The nature of data collection in psychiatry encompasses several unstructured forms, such as therapist notes, session transcripts, and assessment summaries.
-LLMs use NLP techniques to decode complex language forms and extract information, such as identifying the sentiment or emotional tone in a patient's speech, which is essential when monitoring mental health.
-For instance, LLMs may pick up minute linguistic cues of changing a patient's mental state, giving broader insight into the patient's emotional status [17].
+LLMs use NLP techniques to decode complex language forms and extract information, such as identifying the sentiment or emotional tone in a patient's speech, which is important when monitoring mental health.
+For instance, LLMs may pick up minute linguistic cues of changing a patient's mental state, giving broader insight into the patient's emotional status [16].
 With topic modeling and summarization, LLMs systematize information from several sessions to effectively allow clinicians to review patient history and symptom changes without going through vast notes.
 The synthesis and prioritization capability further enhances patient monitoring and allows practitioners to rivet their resources on a few important areas that really need intervention.

-Privacy-preserving approaches can be integrated into LLMs using differential privacy techniques.
+Privacy preserving approaches can be integrated into LLMs using differential privacy techniques.
 These introduce controlled statistical noise, anonymizing individual data points but leaving the aggregate analysis intact.
-Therefore, such measures allow LLMs to generate insights without risking patient confidentiality, which is central to maintaining trust in AI-enhanced psychiatric tools.
+Therefore, such measures allow LLMs to generate such insights without risking patient confidentiality, which is central to maintaining trust in AI-enhanced psychiatric tools.
 Using the former, through analyzing general patterns rather than specific ones and thus shielding sensitive information regarding patients, LLMs can significantly assist clinicians in grasping broad mental health trends and personalizing treatment.
 Applying LLMs in psychiatry would enhance the diagnosis and precision of therapy.
 At the same time, all benefits would be lucratively secured responsibly through given privacy safeguards.